-The Life of Lazarillo de Tormes and its fortunes and adversities (better known as Lazarillo de Tormes ) is an anonymous Spanish novel , written in the first person and in epistolary style (as a single, long letter), whose earliest known editions date back to 1554 .
-In it,the life of a child, Lázaro de Tormes, in the 16th century , from his birth and miserable childhood until his wedding, already in adulthood, is recounted in an autobiographical way.
-It is considered the precursor of the picaresque novel and one of the greatest inspirations of Charles Dickens' Oliver Twist.
+The Life of Lazarillo de Tormes and its fortunes and adversities (known as Lazarillo de Tormes for short) is an anonymous 16th-century Spanish novel, written in the first person and in epistolary style (as a single, long letter), whose earliest known editions date back to 1554.
+In it, the titular Lázaro de Tormes, who's an adult at the present, tells his life from his miserable childhood until his wedding in a message to another person.
+It's considered the precursor of the picaresque novel and one of the greatest inspirations of Charles Dickens' Oliver Twist.

-Lazarillo de Tormes is an ironic and ruthless sketch of the society of the moment, showing his vices and hypocritical attitudes, especially those of clergymen and religious.
-There are different hypotheses about its authorship.
-The author was probably sympathetic to Erasmus ideas .
-This motivated the Inquisition to prohibit it and, later, to allow its publication, once it was expunged.
+Lazarillo de Tormes is an ironic and ruthless sketch of the society of the moment, showing its vices and hypocritical attitudes, especially those of clergymen and religious.
+There are different hypotheses about its authorship; the author was probably sympathetic to Erasmus ideas.
+This motivated the The Spanish Inquisition to prohibit it and, later, to allow its publication, once it was expunged.

-- The City: The work takes place in many urban environments from 16th Spain.
+- The City: The work takes place in various urban environments from 16th-century Spain.

 - Corrupt Church: The entire work seems to be a critic against the Spanish Church's hypocrisy at the time, with two of Lazaro's masters (the Cleric and Papal Bull Vendor) being corrupt clergymen.
-Many scholars have suggested that this is why the book was published anonymously, with the writer (correctly) expecting The Spanish Inquisition to come out against it
+Many scholars have suggested that this is why the book was published anonymously, with the writer (correctly) expecting the Inquisition to come out against it.

 - Crapsack World: 16th Spain

-- Disappeared Dad: Lazarillo's father went to war and never came back.
+- Disappeared Dad: Lazaro's father went to war and never came back.

 - Guile Hero: Over the course of the first three chapters, Lazaro uses his wits to survive.

 - Innocence Lost: One of the book main themes.

-- Long Title: The life of Lázaro de Tormes and his fortunes and adversities.
+- Long Title: The Life of Lazarillo de Tormes and its fortunes and adversities

 - The Dog Bites Back: Lazaro tricks the Blind Man to jumping to a column for all the mistreatment he has endured.

-- The Trickster: The Blind Man, and eventually, Lazarillo as well.
+- The Trickster: The Blind Man, and eventually, Lazaro as well.